#BreakingNews #Trump Lawyer #MichaelCohen Has Office Raided By #FBI

 — Thomas E. Kuenzli (@the_Dyp) April 9, 2018

-In addition to negotiating a payment in the Stormy Daniels matter, Trump lawyer, Michael Cohen also played a part in the special counsel’s investigation into Russian interference in the 2016 presidential election.
+In addition to negotiating a payment in the Stormy Daniels matter, Trump’s lawyer, Michael Cohen, also played a part in the special counsel’s investigation into Russian interference in the 2016 presidential election.
 The payments to Stormy Daniels, aka Stephanie Clifford, are said to be only part of the documentation the FBI was seeking in the office of Michael Cohen.
-A source says that the FBI also seized emails, tax documents, and business records.
+A source said that the FBI also seized emails, tax documents, and business records.

 The ‘Extraordinary Search’ Of Cohen’s Correspondence With Donald Trump Happened Today

-CNN says that Angelo Kakolyris, a spokesman for the law firm of Squire Patton Boggs in New York, where Michael Cohen has his office, says that they are severing their relationship with Cohen and that they are cooperating fully with the FBI in terms of their search.
+CNN stated that Angelo Kakolyris, a spokesman for the law firm of Squire Patton Boggs in New York, where Michael Cohen has his office, stated that they are severing their relationship with Cohen and that they are cooperating fully with the FBI in terms of their search.
 He also added that the firm has nothing to do with the relationship between Donald Trump, the Trump Organization, and Michael Cohen.

 “The firm’s arrangement with Mr. Cohen reached its conclusion, mutually and in accordance with the terms of the agreement.
 We have been in contact with federal authorities regarding their execution of a warrant relating to Mr. Cohen.
 These activities do not relate to the firm and we are in full cooperation.”